 WORKPLACE SAFETY TRAINER

-On an ordinary day in December 2006, under what seemed to be ordinary circumstances, “Safety Happens” was forged in the 720 degree steam and heat of a boiler explosion aboard the USS Frank Cable, Guam.
+Michael Lammey discovered exactly what “safety” means on an ordinary day in December 2006, under what seemed to be ordinary circumstances, in the 720 degree steam and heat of a boiler explosion aboard the USS Frank Cable, Guam.

 PO1 Michael Lammey was burned over 48% of his body with 3rd degree burns.
 He decided during the four years following the accident, and after going through 50+ surgeries and thousands of rehabilitation hours, that enough was enough.
 The explosion affected six seamen and their families, with two fatalities in its wake.
 Michael experienced first-hand the toll of the explosion, and the effect it had on his and his shipmate’s family and friends.